akoreman/Compute-Shader-Mesh-Path-Tracing/README.md

-# Compute Shader Geometry Ray Tracing
+# Compute Shader Mesh Ray Tracing
 WIP.
 Working on a raytrace engine to raytrace meshes.
 Implemented using HLSL compute shaders in Unity3D.

 **Currently implemented:**